Jpe230/SonicPad-Debian/docs/flashing.md

     >Eventually, I plan to obtain this software directly from Allwinner and distribute it (with permission) within this repository.

-    For now you can find the Linux version here:
+    For now you can find the (as of yet, untested) Linux version here:

     http://dl.cubieboard.org/software/tools/livesuit/LiveSuitV306_For_Linux64.zip